KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ```

-E {R, G, B} is the linear scene light value.
+E {R, G, B} is the clamped and normalized scene light value.
-FD is the display light value that shall be passed to the OETF
+FD is the display light value that shall be passed to the OETF.

-Where the rangeExtension and gamma values shall be set according to HDR or SDR display.
+The rangeExtension and gamma values shall be set according to HDR or SDR display.

 ```